 - Use a sponge to seep out the excess oil from the crankcase by inserting it through the oil cap.
 It will seep the oil by the capillary action.

 - Use a siphon pipe to drain the excess oil.
 To do this, keep the compressor in a higher place than the floor.
 Insert one end of the siphon pipe into the crankcase and keep the other end low enough so that the oil can come out due to the gravity action.

 Never Run Out of Oil In Your Compressor: Here Is How?

-I have already told you that running an oil compressor without proper oil level means killing it gradually.
+I have already told you that running an oil compressor without a proper oil level means killing it gradually.
 There is no way that you can attach a continuous supply of oil with your compressor as it’s not engineered in that way.
-The best you can do is to check the oil level one in every day or several times a day if it is in a continuous operation.
+The best you can do is to check the oil level once every day or several times a day if it is in a continuous operation.
 And if the usage is occasional, check the oil level before you turn it on.

 So, to be safe from oil-related problems, the thumb rule is to maintain the exact oil level that the manufacturer recommends.